segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 }
 ```

-The function should return data to indicate a success.
+The function returns data to indicate a success.
 In the example above we simply return the request body.

 You can also `throw` an error to indicate a failure.
 In the above example, try changing the endpoint to `https://foo` and you'll see it throws a `FetchError` with the message `request to https://foo/ failed, reason: getaddrinfo ENOTFOUND foo foo:443`